-- Bullying has a significant effect on children and young people's mental health, emotional wellbeing, and identity - and schools have a legal duty2 to tackle it. - Child-on-child abuse is a safequarding issue.
-All staff should be aware that children can abuse other children (including online) and be clear on school policy and procedures (DfE, Keeping Children Safe in Education)1. - Sexual and sexist bullying can impact all children - but schools should be aware that girls and pupils with special educational needs and disabilities (SEND) are particularly at risk of sexual abuse, and it's much more prevalent than adults realise3. - All children need support to understand about puberty, healthy sexual development and healthy relationships: to recognise harmful sexual behaviour: to learn about consent, and to feel confident that their school is a safe environment where they can confidently share any concerns.
-Relationships and Sex Education (RSE) is one way in which children are taught about these issues, but it should also be part of a school's ethos, pastoral system and approach to managing behaviour. - Schools have a legal duty4 to create an environment where sexism is not tolerated; where personal space of students and staff is respected; where sexist language and comments are challenged; and where students and staff feel empowered to say no to any unwanted touch.
+- Bullying has a significant effect on children and young people's mental health, emotional wellbeing, and identity - and schools have a legal duty to tackle it. - Child-on-child abuse is a safeguarding issue.
+All staff should be aware that children can abuse other children (including online) and be clear on school policy and procedures (DfE, Keeping Children Safe in Education). - Sexual and sexist bullying can impact all children - but schools should be aware that girls and pupils with special educational needs and disabilities (SEND) are particularly at risk of sexual abuse, and it's much more prevalent than adults realise.